Masetto96/rhythmic-pattern-analysis/README.md

    Evaluates the degree to which the feature maintains its invariance despite transformations applied to the signal.

 **classification_demo.ipynb:**
-   Showcases the practical application of the feature for genre classification purposes
+   Showcases the practical application of the feature for genre classification purposes.

 **clustering_demo.ipynb**
    K-means and K-medoids, UMAP visualization.